-This course will continue language study in the five areas as outlined by the course proficiencies and the standards for foreign language learning (Communication, Cultures, Connections, Comparisons and Communities) to further develop the listening, speaking, reading and writing skills of the previous level.
+This course will continue language study in the five areas as outlined by the course proficiencies and the standards for world language learning: Communication, Cultures, Connections, Comparisons and Communities to further develop the listening, speaking, reading and writing skills of the previous level.
 Students will become more proficient in the use of the language and more familiar with the French culture of France (Europe), Canada and the Francophone countries of Africa.
 Students will further develop the functional skills necessary to use the language for work, travel and personal goals.
-Emphasis is on the use and purpose of advanced grammar for writing, speaking and reading.
-Music, audio-visual resources and the Internet will support the curriculum.
+Music, audio-visual and print materials will support the curriculum.